Your tenant screening process: How to get to new levels of consistency and revenue

 We surveyed property owners on the tech they use most for their properties.
 Number five on the list was tenant screening software.

-There are property management software solutions that can help you run your entire tenant screening process.
-A good software solution will pull the correct reports and send automated messages to applicants at each step of the process.
+Property management software platforms such as Buildium that can help you run your entire tenant screening process.
+Buildium pulls the correct reports and send automated messages to applicants at each step of the process.
+You can keep applicants in the loop and send automated reminders through a dedicated Resident Center that keeps all your records and communication in one place.

 We mentioned screening only one applicant per unit or screening only questionable applicants as major pitfalls.
-Landlords and property managers may get into that habit simply as a means to save time.
+Property managers may get into that habit simply as a means to save time.
 An automated process, however, ensures that all applicants are screened thoroughly, without requiring additional staff or resources.

 Digital tools also create a better experience for applicants an set the stage for stronger relationships if they become residents.